imshaaz21/Coursera/README.md

 By the end of this Specialization, you will have mastered key concepts and gained the practical know-how to quickly and powerfully apply machine learning to challenging real-world problems.
 If you’re looking to break into AI or build a career in machine learning, the new Machine Learning Specialization is the best place to start.

-##Applied Learning Project
+## Applied Learning Project
 By the end of this Specialization, you will be ready to:

-• Build machine learning models in Python using popular machine learning libraries NumPy and scikit-learn.
+- Build machine learning models in Python using popular machine learning libraries NumPy and scikit-learn.

-• Build and train supervised machine learning models for prediction and binary classification tasks, including linear regression and logistic regression.
+- Build and train supervised machine learning models for prediction and binary classification tasks, including linear regression and logistic regression.

-• Build and train a neural network with TensorFlow to perform multi-class classification.
+- Build and train a neural network with TensorFlow to perform multi-class classification.

-• Apply best practices for machine learning development so that your models generalize to data and tasks in the real world.
+- Apply best practices for machine learning development so that your models generalize to data and tasks in the real world.

-• Build and use decision trees and tree ensemble methods, including random forests and boosted trees.
+- Build and use decision trees and tree ensemble methods, including random forests and boosted trees.

-• Use unsupervised learning techniques for unsupervised learning: including clustering and anomaly detection.
+- Use unsupervised learning techniques for unsupervised learning: including clustering and anomaly detection.

-• Build recommender systems with a collaborative filtering approach and a content-based deep learning method.
+- Build recommender systems with a collaborative filtering approach and a content-based deep learning method.

-• Build a deep reinforcement learning model.
+- Build a deep reinforcement learning model.